mahmudnibir/2048/README.md

 ![Platform](https://img.shields.io/badge/platform-linux%20%7C%20macOS%20%7C%20windows-blue)

 ---
+# 2048 Game

 > [!NOTE]
  This project is intended for learning and experimentation.
-Please use it responsibly and ethically.

 ---

 A modern implementation of the classic 2048 puzzle game, built with HTML, CSS, and JavaScript.